g-chauvel/zuul-jobs/roles/ensure-python/README.rst

 **Role Variables**

 .. zuul:rolevar:: python_version
+   :type: str

    Optional version of python interpreter to install, such as ``3.7``.
+   Note that you should use a string value for this variable rather than a float.
+This avoids problems with 3.10 being evaluated as 3.1.

 .. zuul:rolevar:: python_use_pyenv
+   :type: bool
    :default: False

    Whether to optionally use ``pyenv`` to install python instead of distro packages.

 .. zuul:rolevar:: python_use_stow
+   :type: bool
    :default: False

    In case you have image with already prepared python versions, for example used the